There are lots of ways people can volunteer, find out about the variety of opportunities available

 The Neighbourhood Network has close links with Humberside Police and Humberside Fire & Rescue’s Community Engagement Officer Joy Harvie, who can provide information on becoming a Community Safety Volunteer.

 The tasks performed by the volunteers vary, but will never replace roles held by paid staff.
 Among the areas within Humberside Police and Humberside Fire and Rescue volunteers may be used for:Administrative support, Diversity and community engagement, Recruitment event assistance, Helping to give crime prevention and fire safety advice, Playing roles in training exercises.

 Please contact Joy Harvie on 01482 220723 Joy.Harvie@humberside.pnn.police.uk for further information on these opportunities.

 Rewards and Recognition

 The Neighbourhood Network, like its partner Humberside Police holds an annual event to reward and recognise the achievements of its volunteer groups and the amazing work they undertake.

-The 2017 Annual Awards event took place in October and as well as recognising the achievements of its groups in making the communities of hull a safer place to live and work, the event showcased the Neighbourhood Network’s ‘Inspiring Communities’ film giving a voice to some of these groups.
-Details for 2018's event will be held on October 22nd at the Guild Hall - All welcome!!
+The 2018 Annual Awards event took place in October and recognised many of the achievements of its member groups in making the communities of Hull a safer place to live and work.
+2019's event will be held on October 22nd at the Guild Hall - All welcome!!